 So who needs product development?

-The answer is quite straightforward - every business that wants to create a new product or already has a product and wants to be successful in the long term will need product development.
+The answer is quite straightforward - every business that wants to create a new product or already has a product and wants to be successful in the long term as well will need product development.

 The competition for every product is a lot higher nowadays than it was 10 years ago - people shop online and this means that businesses worldwide are now your direct competition.
-This means that there is no time to snooze, every moment someone might come out with a cheaper or improved version of your product.
-Technological advancements are also happening very quickly which means that you should start thinking about improvements to your product straight away - consumer needs and interests change constantly and therefore what is expected from a product is also changing, you just need to keep up with these changes.
+There is no time to snooze, any moment someone might come out with a cheaper or improved version of your product.